Why Doesn't HGTV Give Away an Affordable Dream Home?

 HGTV also offers a luxury apartment giveaway in the Urban Oasis Sweepstakes.
 The 2017 Urban Oasis prize was worth only $646,769 and $50,000 of that was cash.

 In addition, DIY, a sister site to HGTV which is also owned by the Scripps Network, gives away another home each year in the Ultimate Retreat Giveaway, which replaced the DIY Blog Cabin Sweepstakes in 2017.
-While the Blog Cabin offered a fairly affordable prize for many years, the Ultimate Retreat is closer to the scale of the Dream Home Sweepstakes.
+While the Blog Cabin offered an affordable home prize for many years, the Ultimate Retreat is on the scale of the Dream Home Sweepstakes.

 The 2017 grand prize was worth $1,114,508.54.